needle-mirror/com.unity.terrain-tools/Documentation~/toolbox-import-heightmap.md

 ## Import Heightmap

-The **Create New Terrain** wizard has an **Import Heightmap** section, which allows you to import a RAW heightmap or a series of heightmaps for creating new Terrain.
+The **Create New Terrain** wizard has an **Import Heightmap** section, which allows you to import a heightmap or a series of heightmaps for creating new Terrain.
 Click the checkbox on the expander menu to enable this option.

 ![](images/Toolbox_Create_Heightmap.png)